rossfenrick/Bluemix-Guide-Node/README.md

 (Keep a note of your application `“Name”` and `“Host”` as you be needing this in next step)

-Whether or not you’ve deployed the app, you’ll have to update the manifest.yml file with your application "Name" and "Host".
+Whether or not you’ve deployed the app, you’ll have to update the manifest.yml file with your application "Name" and "Host"

-3. Change the `"Name"` and `"Host"` in the `manifest.yml` file with the Name and Host that you gave to your node application.
+3.Change the `"Name"` and `"Host"` in the `manifest.yml` file with the Name and Host that you gave to your node application

 ##Getting Started with adding Watson Text To Speech!